developerandrew59-design/chat-backend/README.md

 ---

-## What's next
+## Next project

-Next: engineering tradeoffs, failure cases, and scaling decisions.
+Debate — a structured argument and discussion platform.